Home > CHIC Conference and Exhibition 2026 Agenda

 With the implementation of Awaab’s Law last October, are landlords on top of preventing damp and mould.
 Where not, will they now respond quickly and effectively?

-The housing press and credit ratings reports shock horror about how much is now being spend on the sectors existing homes, but why?
+The housing press and credit ratings reports shock horror about how much is now being spent on the sectors existing homes, but why?
 Isn’t this what residents pay their rent for?
 How does a landlord ensure that its investment is optimised whilst reducing running costs for its customers?

 It is now 5+ years since ‘net zero’ became part of the sectors vocabulary.
 We are now well on our way to 2050, so how are we doing?
 We will learn about how the country has progressed at a macro level (quite well) and how our sector is doing (not so well).
 How can we improve?